 Canned foods are a stable and convenient way to store various foods for an extended period.
 Whether buying commercially canned foods or canning foods yourself, they are a great way to keep foods for long-term storage and should be an essential item in any prepper’s pantry.
 But can you store canned foods just anywhere, or are there certain places that work better than others?

-The rest of this article will explain a few topics related to this question in great detail, including a bit of background about canned foods and how to choose safe ones.
-It will also cover how to store them properly and give you some tips about keeping canned food outside.
+The rest of this article will explain a few topics related to this question in great detail, including some background about canned foods and how to choose safe ones.
+It will also cover how to store them properly and give tips for keeping canned food outside.

 Choosing Safe Canned Foods

 Canned foods are a staple in any pantry and have been an integral method of food storage since the 1790s.
-In fact, Napoleon Bonaparte himself offered a massive reward to anyone to develop a long-term strategy for storing food.
+Napoleon Bonaparte offered a massive reward to anyone to develop a long-term strategy for storing food.

 A chef, Nicholas Appert, developed a method of cooking meats, putting them in jars, and submerging them in boiling water to form a tight seal on those jars.
 It was this method that ultimately won the prize.

-While we’ve come up with many other ways to preserve food, canning continues to be a significant player in food preservation.
+While we’ve come up with many other ways to preserve food, canning is a significant player in food preservation.
 While we have become more effective at storing foods through canning, the method hasn’t changed much.

 Testament to this is how often we find canned foods from 100 years ago that are still intact!
-One of the key reasons why some of those canned foods have remained preserved is because the containers themselves have remained undamaged.
+One of the key reasons why some canned foods have remained preserved is that the containers themselves have remained undamaged.

-When choosing canned foods for long-term storage, it is crucial to take care to only select cans that have no dents or signs of damage.
-Over time, these can lead to rust which will spoil the food inside.
-Make sure you’re checking the best-by dates on the cans and choosing ones with the most extended hold date.
+When choosing canned foods for long-term storage, it is crucial to only select cans with no dents or signs of damage.
+Over time, these can lead to rust, spoiling the food inside.
+Ensure you’re checking the best-by dates on the cans and choosing the ones with the most extended hold date.
 Be aware of cans or jars that are dirty or dusty or show any signs of wear.
-When selecting foods in jars, make sure the lids are flush and not bulging.
+When selecting foods in jars, ensure the lids are flush and not bulging.